MAFKOUD/Big_data_processing_ECE/Project/readme.md

 ## 2. IMDb data

-The IMDb files used are stored in the folder:
+The IMDb files were taken from the Teacher's datasets, they contain:

-- `data/`

 Main files: